 These organisms can cause severe illness or even death, and may be found in food or dairy products that aren’t properly prepared.
 An estimated 1 in 6 Americans contract a foodborne illness annually, according to the U.S. Food and Drug Administration.

-It’s always important for companies to actively work to reduce the risk of food contamination and report dangerous products as soon as they’re discovered.
-Recently, reports surfaced of a strain of Salmonella that has infected 92 people across 29 states and is resistant to multiple drugs commonly used to treat infection, reinforcing this message.
+It’s always important for companies to actively work to prevent food recalls, reduce the risk of food contamination, and report dangerous products as soon as they’re discovered.

 Food recalls are not only dangerous to consumers, but can also cost a business time, money and reputation.
 The average cost of a single product recall is $10 million, according to a study from The Grocery Manufacturers Association, Food Marketing Institute, Deloitte and GS1 US.
 That’s before lost sales and brand damage are taken into account.

 If your process doesn’t support sanitary food production, you’ll always be at risk of a contamination.
-Since the FDA Food Safety Modernization Act is now in effect, all companies who work with food products should have completed a thorough process and equipment review and made any necessary changes where the operation put product at risk of contamination.
+Since the FDA Food Safety Modernization Act came into effect, all companies who work with food products have completed a thorough process and equipment review and made any necessary changes where the operation put product at risk of contamination.

 Reviewing your process shouldn’t be a one-time task.
 It’s important to periodically review your systems and identify potential areas to improve.
-Conduct a vulnerability assessment, Global Food Safety Resource recommended.
-This can show you areas where your operations are most at risk.
+Vulnerability assessments can show you areas where your operations are most at risk.

 Regular inspections should be carried out, even during busy periods.
 During fast-paced production times, inspections may consist of simple visual reviews, which is fine in the short term.
 However, it’s important to follow these less detailed inspections with a more in-depth analysis later on.